qianxichen233/Visionary/README.md

     - Eraser:
         - Able to erase traces on the canvas
     - Color picker:
-        - Allow users to pick colors directly from canvas
+        - Allow users to pick colors directly from the canvas
     - Filler:
         - Allow users to fill an enclosed area with color
         - Implemented with Flood Fill algorithm